Abbey Road: Continued sales and reissues

 In June 1970, Allen Klein reported that Abbey Road was the Beatles' best-selling album in the US with sales of about five million.
 By 1992, Abbey Road had sold nine million copies.
 The album became the ninth-most downloaded on the iTunes Store a week after it was released there on 16 November 2010.
 A CNN report stated it was the best-selling vinyl album of 2011.
 It is the first album from the 1960s to sell over five million albums since 1991 when Nielsen SoundScan began tracking sales.
 In the US, the album had sold 7,177,797 copies by the end of the 1970s.
 As of 2011, the album had sold over 31 million copies worldwide and is one of the band's best-selling albums.
 In October 2019, Abbey Road re-entered the UK charts, again hitting number one.

 Abbey Road has remained in print since its first release in 1969.
 The original album was released on 26 September in the UK and 1 October in the US on Apple Records.
 It was reissued as a limited edition picture disc on vinyl in the US by Capitol on 27 December 1978, while a CD reissue of the album was released in 1987, with a remastered version appearing in 2009.
 The remaster included additional photographs with additional liner notes and the first, limited edition, run also included a short documentary about the making of the album.

-In 2001, Abbey Road was certified 12× platinum by the RIAA.
+In 2001, Abbey Road was certified 12× platinum by the Recording Industry Association of America (RIAA).
 The album continues to be reissued on vinyl.
 It was included as part of the Beatles' Collector's Crate series in September 2009 and saw a remastered LP release on 180-gram vinyl in 2012.

 A super deluxe version of the album, which featured new mixes by Giles Martin, was released in September 2019 to celebrate the original album's 50th anniversary.

-As of October 2019, Abbey Road has sold 2,240,608 pure sales in United Kingdom and overall all consumed sales stand at 2,327,230 units.
+As of October 2019, Abbey Road has sold 2,240,608 pure sales in the United Kingdom with all consumed sales standing at 2,327,230 units.
 Post 1994 sales stand at 827,329.